How to Navigate Microsoft Teams

 It's not a very mature product right now so I don't recommend it if you already have a VoIP platform.
 But for someone like me, who is working from home in my basement where I get spotty cell coverage, this has been a huge help having a system in place where I can always call internally.
 It’s good to know that as long as I have a microphone and a speaker, I can always at least communicate with my coworkers “over the phone”.

-The Calendar functionality is another simple touch that speaks to how collaboration and unification is at the center of the Teams application: by syncing with my Office 365 account, I don’t have duplication issues across different applications and that information also feeds into other functions within Teams (for example, if I was looking to have an impromptu meeting with someone I’d see their up-to-date availability instead of having to check a different app entirely before calling).
+The Calendar functionality is another simple touch that speaks to how collaboration and unification is at the center of the Teams application: by syncing with my Microsoft 365 account, I don’t have duplication issues across different applications and that information also feeds into other functions within Teams (for example, if I was looking to have an impromptu meeting with someone I’d see their up-to-date availability instead of having to check a different app entirely before calling).

 Apps and Other Applications